Julie-Odhiambo/8Week-SQL-Challenge/README.md

 Danny’s Diner is in need of your assistance to help the restaurant stay afloat - the restaurant has captured some very basic data from their few months of operation but have no idea how to use their data to help them run the business.

-The link to full details of the case study and dataset can be found [Here](https://8weeksqlchallenge.com/case-study-1/)
+View full case study introduction [Here](https://8weeksqlchallenge.com/case-study-1/)

 Link to my PostgreSQL [Solution](https://github.com/Julie-Odhiambo/8Weeks-SQL-Challenge/blob/main/DannyDinner.sql/)